 “There won’t be a new Ministry for Science, and university autonomy remains unaffected.”

 Today, Ogerta Manastirliu, the Minister of Education and Sports, gave the Committee on Education and Public Information a new draft law titled “Science and Scientific Research in the Republic of Albania.”
-The goal of this statute is to advance open science in our nation.
-Manastirliu underlined the necessity of amending the 1994 statute in order to improve prospects for the advancement of science and scientific research in the nation.
+The goal of this draft law is to advance open science in our nation.
+Manastirliu underlined the necessity of amending the 1994 law in order to improve prospects for the advancement of science and scientific research in the nation.
 The creation of unique organizations that will oversee the promotion of scientific research for social development is one of the goals of this draft law, which is in line with EU scientific values.

 “The creation of this draft law has involved nearly two and a half years of consultation with international experts and interest groups.
 The goal was to create a law that would both reflect and address the current issues and provide opportunities for the efficient operation of the open science system, an ecosystem that more than ever needs to be supported in a variety of ways.
-Expanding the base of actors involved in scientific research as one of the priorities of the European Research Area is also a requirement of the entire process of accession to the European Union, where the finalization of the Law on “Science and Scientific Research in the Republic of Albania” is included in Chapter 25 of the Progress Report, “said the Minister of Education.
+Expanding the base of actors involved in scientific research as one of the priorities of the European Research Area is also a requirement of the entire process of accession to the European Union, where the finalization of the Law on “Science and Scientific Research in the Republic of Albania” is included in Chapter 25 of the EC Report on Albania, “said the Minister of Education.

 Minister Manastirliu emphasized the proposed law’s novelties, stressing the value of establishing new institutions and centers of excellence while promoting inter-institutional cooperation.